Ayesha365/Percentage-Age-Bmr-Bmi-Calculators/README.md

 # Calculators
-Beginner-friendly calculator covering Age, BMI, BMR, and Percentage.
+Beginner-friendly calculator covering Age, BMI, BMR, and Percentage using HTML,CSS and Javascript.